WTQR: Station personalities

+Changes in ownership

 NewMarket Media Corp. sold WSJS and WTQR to Radio Equity Partners of Norwalk, Connecticut, in a deal completed in April 1994 and worth in excess of $100 million, as the Connecticut company expanded into the Southeast, looking for the best stations possible.
 Later in 1994, Radio Equity Partners also bought WNEU, switching that station from country to modern rock.
 In 1998, iHeartMedia (then known as Clear Channel Communications) bought WSJS, WTQR and WSML.
 That company's purchase of AMFM Inc. added WMFR, WMAG and the market's other country radio station, WHSL, in 2000, though Clear Channel sold WMFR, WSJS, and WSML to Infinity Broadcasting.
 At the end of 2000, WHSL and WXRA traded frequencies, and WXRA became WWCC, a more classic-leaning station than WTQR; that station changed from country early in 2003.
 Also at the end of 2000, WTQR moved from Winston-Salem to Greensboro, the last commercial FM to do so.

 In Spring 1995, although still number one with all listeners 12 and over, WTQR lost to WKZL among listeners ages 25 to 54 in the morning.
 A year later, WKZL did it again, this time also winning with the same age group for all daytime hours.
 In Fall 1996, WTQR lost to WQMG among the 25-to-54 audience.
 WTQR finally lost its top position (to WJMH) among all listeners in Fall 1998, for the first time since Greensboro, High Point and Winston-Salem became one market in the 1970s.
-In Spring 2008, WTQR was no longer the number one country station among all listeners, having been replaced by WPAW, which went country in October 2006.
+In Spring 2008, WTQR was no longer the number one country station among all listeners, having been replaced by WPAW.
+WPAW had flipped to country music in October 2006.